acritelli/aws-labs/lab_7_create_elb.md

 ## Step 3: Test basic ELB functionality

 Now that we have an ELB deployed, we can begin to test it.

 Perform the following.

 1. Navigate to the DNS name of the ELB
-    * Our web app should load
+    * The web app should load
 2. Navigate to the public IP address of the **admin** instance
 3. Navigate to the Admin page
 4. Add a new picture